BEST Banff Hostels Under $75 a Night!

 YWCA Banff Hotel

-So guests have easy access to the Bow River Falls, Bow River Trail, and the Banff Gondola.
-It’s probably the most basic hostel in Banff and the facilities are dated.
-However, it is one of the better values in town as it’s a pretty cheap hostel in Banff.
+So, guests have easy access to the Bow River Falls, Bow River Trail, and the Banff Gondola.
+It’s probably the most basic hostel in Banff, and the facilities are dated.
+However, it’s one of the better values in town, as it’s a relatively affordable hostel in Banff.

 HI Lake Louise Alpine Center